mathanraj0601/NodeJs/Readme.md

 # Introduction :
-This repository consist of learning documentation of Nodejs and projecy.
+This repository consist of learning documentation of Nodejs and projects.

 ## Project